wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Data diddling is when changes to data are made before and after an attack.
    <br /><br />

-Attacks to data and databases <a target="_blank" href="https://www.youtube.com/watch?v=YqFhKlzAABE&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR&index=27">VIDEO</a>
+Attacks to data and databases <a target="_blank" href="https://www.youtube.com/watch?v=YqFhKlzAABE&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR&index=27">VIDEO</a> [<a target="_blank" href="https://www.youtube.com/watch?v=-70DBd6cNDw&list=PLZKdGEfEyJhKWyryIvx_jm1jn6ZMTi7gW&index=29&t=11s">MINDMAP</a>]
    * An inference attack is the development of a detailed version of an object from another object using different values in the new object, such as the difference between totals versus details allowed.
-A countermeasure is <strong>Polyinstantiation</strong> which prevents data inference attacks by preventing low-level database users from inferring the existence of higher-level data.
-It enables a relation to contain multiple tuples with the same primary keys, with each instance distinguished by a security level. https://www.wikiwand.com/en/Inference_attack
+A countermeasure is <strong>Polyinstantiation</strong> which prevents low-level database users from inferring the existence of higher-level data.
+It enables a relation to contain multiple tuples (rows) with the same primary keys, with each instance distinguished by a security level. [<a target="_blank" href="https://www.wikiwand.com/en/Inference_attack">WIKIPEDIA</a>]
    * A data contamination attack.
 Proper implementation of security levels is a countermeasure for data contamination.
    <br /><br />